JuaneloJuanelo/WordAPI2/README.md

 ## Main Objects

 * [Document](resources/document.md): The Document object is the top level object.
-A Document objects contains one or more [sections](resources/section.md), a body that contains the content of the document, and header/footer information.
+A Document object contains one or more [sections](resources/section.md), a body that contains the content of the document, and header/footer information.
 * [Paragraph](resources/paragraph.md): A Paragraph object represents a single paragraph in a selection, range or document.
 You can access a paragraph through the paragraphs collection in a selection, range, or document.